 If I go ahead with therapy, who do I pay?

-You pay UKTG direct for the first session at the agreed fee related to the therapist you are seeing, using our simple and easy to use payment service.
-We will also email you a link to make the payment easily and securely.
+You pay UKTG direct for the first session at the fee stated on the therapist's profile using our simple and easy to use payment service.
+Further fee agreements can be made directly with your therapist.

-If for some reason you don’t have access to our online service, don’t worry; you can just pay the Therapist direct.
+If for some reason you don’t have access to our online service, don’t worry; you can just pay your therapist direct.